sgsokol/influx/doc/manual.rst

 and execution is stopped.

-Several options are then available for a user facing such a problem.
+Several options are then available for a user facing such situation.

-1. Collect more data to resolve lucking fluxes.
+1. Collect more data to resolve lacking fluxes.
 As a rule of thumb, data must be collected on metabolites which are node of convergence of badly defined fluxes or on metabolites situated downhill of convergence point and preserving labeling pattern.
 Nature of collected data can be also important.
 Examples can be constructed where mass data are not sufficient to determine a flux but RMN data can do the job.

- Before actual data collection, you can make a "dry run" with ``--noopt`` option and with fictitious values for intended metabolite in the FTBL file to see if with these new data the network becomes well resolved.
+ Before actual data collection, you can make a "dry run" with ``--noopt`` option and with fictitious values for intended metabolite in the FTBL file to see if with these new data, the network becomes well resolved.
 If the error message disappear and SD values in the the section ``linear stats`` are not very high then chances are that additionally collected data can help to resolve the fluxes.

 2. Optimize input label.
 It can happen that you do collect data on a metabolite situated in convergence point for undefined fluxes but incoming fluxes are bringing the same labeling pattern which prevents flux(es) to be resolved.
 May be changing substrate label can help in this situation.
 For label optimization you can use a software called IsoDesign, distributed under OpenSource licence and available here http:://metasys.insa-toulouse.fr/software/isodes/ (may be you have received ``influx_s`` as part of IsoDesign package, in which case you have it already).